lefrolg/vue-tests/README.md

 ## Work process

 Create a copy of this repository and complete the task in your repository.
-When the task is complete add these accounts as collaborators: `armen9494`, `cripalani`
+When the task is complete add these accounts as collaborators: `armen9494`, `cripalani`.

 ## Installation